aliozgur/aliozgur.github.io/_posts/2015-04-09-git-migration.md

  * Ruby
  * Ruby on Rails

-> I confess, I was involved with the installation process and sat by our [system admin's (Karaca Ahmet İnce)](https://www.linkedin.com/pub/karaca-ahmet-ince/2/b55/868) side while he was setting up things.
+> I confess, I was involved with the installation process and sat by our [system admin's (Karaca Ahmet İnce)](https://www.linkedin.com/pub/karaca-ahmet-ince/2/b55/868) side while he was setting things up.
 And I also need to mention that we installed GitLab 3 or 4 times until we got it working properly.

 ### Train The Team